Young woman unable to walk said future was 'stolen in front of my eyes' - but football is helping to rebuild her life

 “I'm finishing my degree this year.
 As long as I finish it, then I'm happy.
 I’m still trying to get back into normal life.
 When I first became unwell – I didn't realise how it would impact the rest of my life.”

-Katie said taking part in wheelchair football has given her a new purpose in life.
+Katie said taking part in powerchair football has given her a new purpose in life.

 She added: "Everyone at the football is in the same position with a lifelong illness.
 We are like a family – whether we are on the same team or not.